cujojs/when/README.md

 when.reduce(promisesOrValues, reduceFunc, initialValue)
 ```

-Traditional reduce function, similar to `Array.prototype.reduce()`, but input may contain {@link Promise}s and/or values, and reduceFunc may return either a value or a {@link Promise}, *and* initialValue may be a {@link Promise} for the starting value.
+Traditional reduce function, similar to `Array.prototype.reduce()`, but input may contain promises and/or values, and reduceFunc may return either a value or a promise, *and* initialValue may be a promise for the starting value.

 The reduce function should have the signature: